isc-projects/stork/doc/user/overview.rst

    :align: center
    :alt: Stork security diagram

+   Connections and protocols between Stork components and services

 The Stork server is the central component of the Stork environment.
 It serves the Web UI and REST API over the HTTP protocol (connections no. 1, 4, and 8 on the diagram).
 The administrator may secure it by providing a trusted SSL/TLS certificate.
 It is recommended especially when the Stork server is exposed to the public network.